 - Cloth – cloth patio covers are great if you want a look that is completely adaptable, changeable with different seasons or events, and provide an additional layer of decoration to your outdoor patio.
 Depending on the design of your patio cover structure, you can make it so that the cloth cover retracts and covers to meet your needs.
 The main downside of cloth is that it isn’t strong at all and is exceptionally prone to water damage.
 You’ll need to make sure you have a good drainage system in place, and a gentle slope for water run-off, to make a cloth patio cover successful.

+As you’ll find out when you’re talking to one of Desert Sun Patio’s patio cover experts, there are plenty of decisions to make even on such a simple home improvement project.
+However, it will ultimately boil down to choosing between the different materials.
 The main factors when you’re choosing between these different types of patio cover is the level of protection you need, how exposed your patio is to the elements and your budget.
 A high level of protection will take you down the lattice route, a sheltered patio will look best with a cloth cover and those looking to save money should aim for a vinyl patio cover.
+Deck owners look for total protection from the elements should think about fibreglass or metal, with the amount of light required being the main decision maker between these two full coverage options.